amal-kishore/TBExciton90/README.md

 ### Key Features

-- **Easy to Use**: One command to go from Wannier90 files to publication-ready plots
+- **Easy to Use**: One command to go from Wannier90 files to excitonic properties
 - **Fast**: GPU acceleration and MPI parallelization support
-- **Professional**: Publication-ready plots with customizable styling
 - **Scientific**: Proper treatment of electron-hole interactions
 - **Comprehensive**: Band structures, exciton spectra, absorption, and wavefunctions